 Katherine Ann Hagen provides clients with expert analysis and commentary on socio-economic policy issues and decision-making processes.
-She brings an in-depth understanding of how systems of governance operate in an inter-governmental world.
-In particular, she helps clients to engage in effective and inclusive multi-sectoral and multi-stakeholder dialogue and collaboration.
+She has an in-depth understanding of how systems of governance operate, both domestically and in an inter-governmental world.
+In particular, she helps clients to engage at all levels in effective and inclusive multi-sectoral and multi-stakeholder dialogue and collaboration.

-With doctorates in both law (UNC-Chapel Hill) and international relations (American University), Katherine has a solid legal and political understanding of the governance of multilateral organizations and the capacity of different kinds of actors to participate in them.
+With an undergraduate degree in Government from Oberlin College, and doctorates in both Law (UNC-Chapel Hill) and International Relations (SIS-American University, Washington, DC), Katherine has a solid legal and political understanding of governance systems and the capacity of different kinds of actors to participate in them.

-Katherine brings a wealth of both public and private sector experience to her work with clients.
-As Deputy Director-General at the ILO she managed the ILO’s policy dialogue with the World Bank and International Monetary Fund and implemented a strategic focus on promoting social dialogue with workers and employers’ organizations and governments.
-And as Vice President of Government Relations at AT&T, she organized multi-stakeholder coalitions to enact legislation on civil rights and labour-management relations, as well as specific provisions for retiree health funding and international labor agreements.
+Katherine brings a wealth of both public and private sector experience to her work.
+As Deputy Director-General at the ILO she managed the ILO’s policy dialogue with the World Bank and International Monetary Fund and implemented a strategic focus on promoting inclusive social dialogue with workers and employers’ organizations and governments.
+And as Vice President of Government Relations at AT&T, she organized multi-stakeholder coalitions at the national level to enact legislation on civil rights and labour-management relations, as well as specific provisions for retiree health funding and international labor agreements.

-Earlier in her career, Katherine was a White House Fellow, North Carolina state senator, civic leader and professor of international and Asian politics.
-She was instrumental in establishing a commission on the status of women and enacting legislation to remove sex discrimination from NC statutes.
+Earlier in her career, Katherine was a White House Fellow, North Carolina state senator, civic leader and professor of international and comparative politics.
+She was instrumental in establishing a commission on the status of women in Greensboro, NC and in enacting legislation to remove sex discrimination from NC statutes.
 Throughout her career.
 Katherine has been dedicated to promoting gender awareness and equality, as well as civil rights and civil liberties more broadly.